DeanLuus22021994/docker_dotfiles/.docker-compose/basic-stack/UAT_REPORT_2025-10-22.md

 ## Executive Summary

-Comprehensive User Acceptance Testing (UAT) was performed on the React Scuba Docker Compose examples.
+Comprehensive User Acceptance Testing (UAT) was performed on the Docker Examples Docker Compose examples.
 The basic-stack configuration has been successfully deployed and validated, demonstrating Python 3.14 features and full API functionality.

 ## Test Results Overview